Courses

 On completion of the course, students will be expected to:

-– understand the basics of probability concepts and techniques, with particular relevance to queueing systems and networks, maintenance and reliability, inventory control and revenue management
+– understand the basics of probability concepts and techniques, with particular relevance to queueing systems and networks, maintenance and reliability, inventory control and reinforcement learning

 – be aware of the rich diversity of scenarios to which stochastic modelling may be applied,